Emotional Well-Being and Coping During Crises

 Maintaining physical activity

-Find ways to exercise.
+It can be helpful to find ways to exercise.
 More than ever before we know that our physical health affects our mental health, and exercise can reduce stress reactivity and even ameliorate moderate depression.
 Research shows that getting fresh air and seeing greenery reduces somatic stress in our body and clears our mind.

 Although it may be tough to exercise indoors, engaging in regular physical activity will help reduce your anxiety and stress.
 The online applications below have guided exercise routines.
 Each day, more teachers put their classes online.
 We will highlight good ones here each week.